AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/columns-sql-dwm.md

 ---
-title: Differences in Columns Between SQL and Data Warehouse Manager
+title: Differences Between SQL and Data Warehouse Manager
-zendesk_id: 360016506212
+description: Learn the differences between SQL and Data Warehouse Manager.
 ---
+# Differences Between SQL and Data Warehouse Manager

 There are two key differences between columns created in the [SQL Report Builder](../dev-reports/sql-rpt-bldr.md) and those created using the [Data Warehouse Manager](../data-warehouse-mgr/creating-calculated-columns.md): one is the dependency on update cycles, the other is how columns are saved in your account.